metosin/reitit/README.md

 ; nil
 ```

-Define some middleware and a new handler:
+Some middleware and a new handler:

 ```clj
 (defn wrap [handler id]